jnoms/virID/README.md

 `level`        The level of the taxon (i.e. kingdom, or family, etc)
 `count`        The total number of reads assigned to that taxon.

+## Citation
+The paper you should cite when using this program is in progress.
+For now, please cite this repository.

+This pipeline is nothing without the excellent programs virID makes use of.
+Please cite these programs in addition to virID if you use virID in any publication!
+I'll list them below, in no particular order:
+SPAdes
+seqtk
+BWA
+Samtools
+bbtools
+Blast+
+DIAMOND
+Ete3